Separable Expansions for Covariance Estimation: Asymptotic Theory

-\begin{remark} The rates that we have derived are genuinely nonparametric, in the sense that we have not assumed any structure whatsoever on the true covariance.
-We have only assumed that $X$ has finite fourth moment, which is standard in the literature for covariance estimation.
-We can further relax that condition if we assume that $C$ is actually $R$-separable.
-From the proof of the theorem, it is easy to see that if we assume $\rm{DoS}(C) \le R$, then our estimator is consistent under the very mild condition of $\E(\|X\|^2) < \infty$. \end{remark}
+Our derived rates are genuinely nonparametric, in the sense that we have not assumed any structure whatsoever on the true covariance.
+We have only assumed that $\ope X$ has finite fourth moment, which is standard for covariance estimation.
+We can further relax that condition if we assume that $\ope C$ is actually $R$-separable.
+From the proof of the theorem, it is easy to see that if we assume $\rm{DoS}(\ope C) \le R$, then our estimator is consistent under the very mild condition of $\E(\|\ope X\|^2) < \infty$.